 Global temperatures so far this year are record-warm.
 And aside from eastern North America, we were all in it together.

-In 2013, global average sea level was 1.5 inches above the 1993-2010 average, which is the highest yearly average in the satellite record (1993-present).
-Overall, sea level continues to rise at a rate of one-eighth of an inch per year.
+In 2014, global average sea level was 2.6 inches (67 mm) above the 1993 average, which is the highest yearly average in the satellite record.

 In 2014, the upper ocean held more heat than average throughout most of the major ocean basins.

 Depending on the data set, 2014 was either the warmest or tied-for-warmest year since records began in the mid-to-late 1800s.

 In 2014, precipitation over land was generally below average, while precipitation over the oceans was above average.